 URL Meaning /cqm/ All CQM URLs start with this 32-hex- characters/ Optional authentication string needed for untrusted access.
-Can be used with trusted access to test the authentication is right YYYY-MM- DD/ Optional date to restrict output.
-Can also be in the form YYYY/MM/DD, YYYY-MM/DD, YYYY/MM-DD if preferred.
-Can also have /HH or -HH on the end to get data for just one hour, and /HH-HH, or -HH-HH on the end for a specific range of hours.
-Can end / HH:MM:SS or -MM:MM:SS for data for one hour from a specific time. options/ Optional graph colour control options.
+Can be used with trusted acce to test the authentication is right YYYY-MM- DD/ Optional date to restrict output.
+Can also be in the form YYYY/MM/DD, YY YYYY/MM-DD if preferred.
+Can also have /HH or -HH on the end to go one hour, and /HH-HH, or -HH-HH on the end for a specific range of ho HH:MM:SS or -MM:MM:SS for data for one hour from a specific time. options/ Optional graph colour control options.
 Useful when extracting a list of images as the all must have the same options as the list is just graphname.png as a relative link thereby ensuring all graphs appear in this directory.
 The options list can include / separators rather & separators to make apparent subdirectories.